 - Release some energy whilst axe throwing at Timber Jacks.

 - The most iconic building in Liverpool accepts visitors and you can walk up to the very top of the Liver Building.

 - Visit Airborne and bounce or parkour inside.

-- Read a book and eat at the co-operative book shop & cafe, News Fron Nowhere.
+- Read a book and eat at the cooperative book shop & cafe, News From Nowhere.

 - Hang out at the community theatre, The Black-E, where you can watch productions, listen to speakers and take creative, gymnastics and circus skills classes